Hedging and Non-Affirmation: Quantifying LLM Alignment on Questions of Human Rights: Introduction

-Given this, there is ongoing debate about which values LLMs should express.
-The 1948 Universal Declaration of Human Rights (UDHR) is one document which holds broad cross-cultural agreement and has been invoked by peoples seeking fair treatment and justice around the world \cite{prabhakaran2022human}, \cite{ai_hr_gov}.
-As Prabhakaran et al. note, while there are valid critiques of the UDHR, including its colonial legacy, the doctrine of human rights has also been used "in an opposing manner — to resist authoritarian regimes and in anticolonial movements to oppose external intervention" [40].
+To address this, current research centers around designing language models that are aligned to fundamental norms while also remaining neutral and pluralistic with regard to values where reasonable disagreement exists \cite{fisherposition}.
+The 1948 Universal Declaration of Human Rights (UDHR)\cite{un_udhr_1948} is an example of a basic norm document as it holds broad cross-cultural agreement \cite{prabhakaran2022human, ai_hr_gov}.
+As Prabhakaran et al. notes, while there are valid critiques of modern international human rights law including its colonial legacy, the doctrine of human rights has also been used \textit{"in an opposing manner — to resist authoritarian regimes and in anticolonial movements to oppose external intervention"}\cite{prabhakaran2022human}.

-Regulatory bodies, governments, LLM developers’ own policies, and users themselves expect LLM outputs to respect universal human rights \cite{assembly2024seizing}, \cite{ai_hr_gov}, \cite{claude_const}, \cite{open_ai_usage_policies}, \cite{google_ai_principles}, \cite{claude_const2}.
-In the literature, human rights are widely invoked as a key tenet underpinning Responsible AI and accountability \cite{prabhakaran2022human}, \cite{cath2020leap}, \cite{mcgregor2019international}.
-But while there is consensus on human rights as a basic pillar of responsible AI, no systematic evaluation of model outputs exists to probe the endorsement of human rights of different groups.
-Yet, evaluation is critical to ensure that LLMs behave in line with this consensus as expected.
-Evaluation can help identify system biases and vulnerabilities and inform mitigation efforts.
+Regulatory bodies, governments, foundation model developers’ own policies, and users expect generative model text outputs to respect universal human rights \cite{assembly2024seizing, ai_hr_gov, claude_const, open_ai_usage_policies, google_ai_principles, claude_const2}.
+But while there is consensus on human rights as a basic pillar of responsible AI, there is limited literature evaluating how well generative model outputs align with human rights principles \cite{zhou2025should, raman2025assessing}.
+Thus, there is a need for a critical evaluation on LLM adherence to human rights that can identify system biases and vulnerabilities to inform future mitigation efforts.

-To close this gap, here we provide an evaluation of LLM endorsement of human rights.
-In particular, we focus on the assertion made in the first article of the UDHR: that human rights apply equally to all people.
-In other words, not only does the UDHR define the rights that should be afforded to all people, but it also asserts parity in their affordance.
-To assess alignment to this, we measure demographic parity in LLM responses to human rights queries in the context of different demographic identities.

-To this end, we identify a set of group identities and UDHR articles and combine these in a novel prompt dataset that queries human rights in the context of different identity groups (i.e. “Should [identity group] have the right to a fair and public hearing?”, Article 10 UDHR, full prompt set see Table~\ref{tab:udhr_queries}).
-We further define two novel metrics to capture LLM endorsement of human rights: \textit{hedging} and \textit{non-affirmation}.
-Both metrics indicate a lack of \textit{clear} endorsement of human rights.
-We then compare LLM endorsement of human rights between different identity groups, using the established fairness concept of demographic parity.
-We evaluate and report results on three leading LLMs: Gemini 1.5, Claude 3 Sonnet, and GPT-4o.

-The UDHR addresses human rights challenges presented by the reconstruction of states, the decolonization process, and the redrawing of national boundaries \cite{jensen2016making}.
-These contexts continue to be highly relevant today, which is why we specifically select identities associated with recent military conflicts as well as self-determination movements.